Jasmine-node is a node.js module that makes Jasmine framework available in node.js.

 var xmlStr = builder.buildObject(xmlObj);

-will generate a string xmlStr
+will generate a string xmlStr from the javascript object xmlObj.

-to determine if the builder function is working.
+We can then test if xmlStr contains string <root>rootValue</root> to determine if the builder function is working.

 expect(xmlStr).toContain("<root>rootValue</root>");